sfigg/commercialization-public/test/hlk/testref/339df30e-3046-4bee-bdb2-5df477c1a957.md

 <tr class="even">
 <td><p>0x80070102</p></td>
 <td><p>This will occur when a Capture Asynchronous Operation has timed out.
 These include Initialize, Start Preview, Stop Preview, Start Record, Stop Record, Take Photo, and Change Mediatype.
 The test allows for 9-10 seconds for each operation before failing.
 Mediatype change can include pin tear down and bring up time.</p>
-<p>Check that the device isn't waiting for future commands that prevent it from changing state.
+<p>Check that the device isn&#39;t waiting for future commands that prevent it from changing state.
 Ensure that all buffers are flushed out of the device on device reset commands.</p></td>
 </tr>
 <tr class="odd">
 <td><p>0xC00D3704 : MF_E_HW_MFT_FAILED_START_STREAMING</p></td>
 <td><p>This error occurs when the device cannot enter the run state.</p>
-<p>Check that the device is able to transition through all states without failure, or that other pins aren't preventing the device from entering a state.</p></td>
+<p>Check that the device is able to transition through all states without failure, or that other pins aren&#39;t preventing the device from entering a state.</p></td>
 </tr>
 <tr class="even">
 <td><p>0xC00D4A44 : MF_E_SINK_NO_SAMPLES_PROCESSED</p></td>